 - Federal Way Municipal Code Sec.
 19.91.160 - Transportation impact fees indexed to a three-year moving average of the WSDOT Transportation Construction Cost Index.
 Rate study must be updated every three years, unless city determines that circumstances have not changed to warrant an update.

 - Ridgefield Municipal Code Sec.
 18.070.090 - Park impact fees indexed annually to Portland Consumer Price Index for first half of the year, but may only increase automatically for three consecutive years.
 If fees are set to automatically increase for a fourth consecutive year, city council must hold a public hearing and establish new impact fee rates.

 - West Richland Municipal Code Sec.
 16.14.105 - Park impact fees indexed annually to Seattle Metropolitan Area Consumer Price Index and rounded to the nearest five dollar increment.
 (Similar provision for transportation.)

 Impact fees generally must be paid before construction begins.
 The money must be earmarked and retained in special interest-bearing accounts, with a separate account for every type of facility for which the fees are collected (schools, fire, etc.).
 Each agency that imposes impact fees must provide an annual report on each of the accounts showing the source and amount of revenues, as well as the improvements financed with the revenue (RCW 82.02.070).
 For information on accounting requirements for impact fees, see the BARS Manual, section 3.6.7.

-In 2015, ESB 5923 (codified at RCW 82.02.050) required cities, towns, and counties to adopt an impact fee payment deferral system for small single-family residential developments, allowing developers to pay the fees after construction instead of beforehand.
+Effective September 1, 2016, ESB 5923 (codified at RCW 82.02.050) required cities, towns, and counties to adopt an impact fee payment deferral system for small single-family residential developments, allowing developers to pay the fees after construction instead of beforehand.
 For details and examples, see Impact Fee Payment Deferral Programs.

 Deadline for Expending Impact Fees